 All Medigap plans cover Part B copayments in some form, with most covering 100 percent of Part B copayments/coinsurance.
 Two Medigap plans, Plans C and F, even covered the Part B deductible, though these were discontinued in 2020.
-Other plans can also help with emergency medical costs incurred in other countries, which are rarely covered by Medicare.
-If you’re interested in one of these plans, or a Medicare Advantage plan which can also offer extra coverage, finding a plan couldn’t be simpler.
+Other plans can also help with emergency medical costs incurred in other countries, which are rarely covered by Medicare insurance.
 Check out the Shop & Enroll Plan Finder to see what plans are available in your area.

 ● ● ●